haolong2001/demos_v_matrix/README.md

 ## 🚀 Compilation

-Ensure you have `clang++` installed, then compile the program using:
+Ensure you have c++, `clang++`,  Eigen, and the EigenRand library installed, then compile the program using:

+install page for Eigen https://eigen.tuxfamily.org/index.php?title=Main_Page

+check the path you need to install to : clang++ -E -x c++ - -v < /dev/null

 ```sh
 clang++ -std=c++11 \